pbek/QOwnNotes/webpage/src/es/scripting/methods-and-objects.md

 The [style.qss](https://github.com/pbek/QOwnNotes/blob/main/src/libraries/qdarkstyle/style.qss) of [qdarkstyle](https://github.com/pbek/QOwnNotes/blob/main/src/libraries/qdarkstyle) might also be a good reference for styles you can change.
 :::

-Werfen Sie einen Blick auf die [Stylesheet-Referenz](http://doc.qt.io/qt-5/stylesheet-reference.html), um zu erfahren, welche Stile verfügbar sind.
+Take a look at [Style Sheet Reference](http://doc.qt.io/qt-5/stylesheet-reference.html) for a reference of what styles are available.

-If you want to inject styles into html preview to alter the way notes are previewed please look at [notetomarkdownhtmlhook](hooks.html#notetomarkdownhtmlhook).
+Si desea inyectar estilos en la vista previa de html para alterar la forma en que se previsualizan las notas, por favor eche un vistazo a [notetomarkdownhtmlhook](hooks.html#notetomarkdownhtmlhook).

 ::: tip
 If you actually want to see how the dialogs look and what their names are you could download [Qt Creator](https://www.qt.io/product/development-tools) and open the `*.ui` files in it.
 :::

-Recarga del motor de secuencias de comandos
+Recargar el motor de secuencia de comandos
 ------------------------------

 ### Llamada y parámetros del método